-How We Addressed We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's process to estimate fair value of real estate acquired by foreclosure.
-For example, we tested controls over the management's review of the valuation models and significant assumptions described above as well as the accuracy of the underlying data used in the analyses.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's PIK interest recognition process including its realization assessment.
+For example, we tested controls over management's assessment of the future performance of the underlying operating real estate described above including the significant assumptions used in estimating the expected future net cash flows of the properties.